Corvimae/pokemon-ranger/docs/routefiles.md

 `source` (string) - The unique identifier for the IV tracker associated with this calculation.
 The value must match the `species` value of an IV tracker.
 If you are using a stat in your calculation, you must specify this attribute.

 `level` (number) - The level of the Pokémon at the time the calculation is relevant.
-If you are using a stat in this calculation, you must specify this attribute (unless you are only using the `startingLevel` stat).
+If this value is not specified, the most recent [level-up marker](#level-up-markers) will be used.

 `evolution` (number, default: `0`) - The evolution of the runner's Pokémon at the time the calculation is relevant, zero-indexed.
 If no stats are used in the calculation, this value is ignored.